k0retux/fuddly/docs/source/data_manip.rst

     rnode_copy = Node('mycopy', base_node=rnode, new_env=True)

-When you clone a node you may want to keep its current state or keep it exactly as it is.
+When you clone a node you may want to keep its current state or ignore it (that is, cloning an unfrozen graph as if it was reset).
 For doing so, you have to use the parameter ``ignore_frozen_state`` of the method :meth:`fuzzfmk.data_model.Node.get_clone`.
 By default it is set to ``False`` which means that the state is preserved during the cloning process.

 Display a Frozen Graph